QualiTorque/qualitorque.github.io/docs/environment-services/Run day2 actions.md

 ---
-sidebar_position: 10
+sidebar_position: 1
-title: Run Day 2 Actions on Your Environment
+title: Day 2 Operations
 ---

 Now that you have a running environment, let's see what you can do in it.